libts/tslib/README.md

 * `tatung`

 Please note that this list may grow over time.
-If you rely on a particular input plugin, you should enable it explicitely.
+If you rely on a particular input plugin, you should enable it explicitly.
 On Linux you should only need `input` though.

 * GNU / Linux - all (most importantly `input`)